amolenk/dapr-hands-on/Assignment02/README.md

 ## Dapr Service-to-service invocation building block

 In a microservices application, it is important to be able to communicate with other services without knowing where they live.
-Especially when the services are running in Kubernetes (or some other orchestration platform), services can be moved around and replaced with new version all the time.
+Especially when the services are running in Kubernetes (or some other orchestration platform), services can be moved around and replaced with a new version all the time.
 This is where the Dapr service-to-service building block comes in.
 It works like this:

 ![](img/service-invocation.png)